thejat/combining-machine-learning-with-decision-making/README.md

 Gurobi
 Gurobi-Mex by Wotao Yin available at http://www.convexoptimization.com/wikimization/index.php/Gurobi_Mex:_A_MATLAB_interface_for_Gurobi

-*One can also use Cplex and Cplex mex integration (look for Cplexint100) .
-Note that Starting from Gurobi 5+, Gurobi matively supports matlab interfacing but the code was written before this feature.
+*One can also use Cplex and Cplex mex integration (look for Cplexint100).
+Note that Starting from Gurobi 5+, Gurobi natively supports matlab interfacing but the code was written before this feature.

 The code is split among several directories.